Thailand

 Major crossings at Aranyaprathet-Poipet and Hat Lek-Koh Kong.

-The Aranyaprathet-Poipet crossing is notorious for scams and long queues; it's advisable to sort out your Cambodian visa beforehand.
+The Aranyaprathet-Poipet crossing is notorious for scams and long lines; it's advisable to sort out your Cambodian visa beforehand.
 Land borders with Cambodia have experienced tensions and closures in the past, so check current conditions.

 Safety Advice